Q&A with UMA

 At UMA we love questions!
 Below are some of the ones we get asked most often, but if you don’t find your answer here please send us a note and we’ll make sure you get the information you need!

-In September 2019, UMA starts a new chapter in downtown St Paul at 19 E. Exchange Street.
+In September 2019, UMA started a new chapter in downtown St Paul at 19 E. Exchange Street.
 Formerly known as the McNally Smith College of Music, the site has been renovated and remodeled by Mortenson Construction, providing two additional classrooms, small office space for support services and wider hallways and stairwells.
 Public transportation is right across the street and nearby neighbors are the History Theater, Fitzgerald Theater and Minnesota Public Radio.

 At the start of the 2015-16 school year, UMA was located in the St. Francis school building in the West Seventh neighborhood of St. Paul.
 Cramped for space with our growing enrollment, UMA sought a new location with room for expansion and moved out in June 2019.